Eric-nguyen1402/Arduino_Ultrasonic/README.md

-# Arduino_Ultrasonic
+# Arduino_Ultrasonic_BNO055
-how to read signal from ultrasonic sensor by arduino
+how to combine ultrasonic and BNO055 by arduino